rgbond/yadro/README.md

     mdro XYZ

-A optional "--point_size" argument changes the default font point size which adjusts the overall size of the display.
+An optional "--point_size" argument changes the default font point size which adjusts the overall size of the display.

+An optional "--mm" argument can be used to specify that the dro units are in mm.

 When it starts, mdro creates an input hal pin for each of the axes.
 For the above example, mdro will create these hal pins: